Cello Teaching Artist - WASO Crescendo Program

 - Relevant tertiary qualifications or equivalent experience in Music Education.

-- Demonstrated knowledge of music and have an understanding of music specific, and arts general education practices.
+- Demonstrated knowledge of teaching Cello and have an understanding of music specific, and arts general education practices.

 - The role will suit a highly motivated individual who is enthusiastic, musically skilled, and passionate about working with children.